SreenivasNandi07/AgriMindAi/README.md

 ## In data folder change the csv files to work on various datasets like that.
 Get similar datasets here
 - https://www.kaggle.com/datasets/khandelwalmanas/daily-commodity-prices-india
-This website is built using python and used ollama 3.1 version.